raghavp96/meta-api/README.md

 ## meta-api

-meta-api is an API that I will be using for varying purposes, e.g. an endpoint that I can use for any Slack apps that I create, content for a website that I might build, etc. Because I'll be using it for perhaps many different things, it's sort of an API for other more single-purpose APIs.
-It is hosted on Heroku at https://raghav-meta-api.herokuapp.com !
+meta-api is an API that I will be using for varying purposes, e.g. an endpoint that I can use for any Slack apps that I create, content for a website that I might build, etc. Because I'll be using it for perhaps many different things, it's sort of an API for other more single-purpose APIs. ~It is hosted on Heroku at https://raghav-meta-api.herokuapp.com !~

+### Deployment

+meta-api was deployed on Heroku (Free Tier) using the GitHub Deployment method, Automatic Deploys on push to `master` enabled. **NOTE: Starting November 28, 2022, free Heroku Dynos, free Heroku Postgres, and free Heroku Data for Redis® will no longer be available.
+As such the Heroku deployment has been removed.**

 ### Background